The Higgs boson as a self-similar system: Towards a new solution to the hierarchy problem: Introduction

-\textit{Introduction.---} After the discovery of the Higgs boson with a mass around $125\,\mathrm{GeV}$ at the Large Hadron Collider (LHC), although the last piece of the Standard Model (SM) has been found \cite{ATLAS:2012yve,CMS:2012qbp,CMS:2013btf}, some features of the Higgs boson are still under debate and investigation.
+After the discovery of the Higgs boson with a mass around $125\,\mathrm{GeV}$ at the Large Hadron Collider (LHC), although the last piece of the Standard Model (SM) has been found \cite{ATLAS:2012yve,CMS:2012qbp,CMS:2013btf}, some features of the Higgs boson are still under debate and investigation.
 Moreover, there are important issues, such as the mass of neutrinos, matter-antimatter asymmetry, dark matter and the hierarchy problem, which are left unanswered in the SM and should be addressed in a more fundamental theory.
 On the other hand, no significant deviations from the SM predictions have been observed so far at high energy collisions and the theory may be generalized to high energy scales.
-In this sense, the hierarchy problem of scales between the weak and higher energy scales is more evident when considering quantum fluctuations to calculate the Higgs squared mass corrections \cite{Veltman:1980mj}
+In this sense, in the SM, the hierarchy problem of scales between the weak and higher energy scales is more evident when considering quantum fluctuations to calculate the Higgs squared mass corrections \cite{Veltman:1980mj}

-where $\Lambda$ is the cutoff, the highest accessible energy scale, $v\simeq 246\,\mathrm{GeV}$ is the electroweak (EW) symmetry breaking scale and $m_h$, $m_{W, Z}$, and $m_t$ denote the mass of Higgs, gauge boson and top quark particles.
-Thus, if $\Lambda$ is very large, for instance as larger as the Planck mass, the corrections will be extremely greater than the Higgs mass value.
+where $\Lambda$ is the cutoff of the theory, i.e., the highest accessible energy scale, $v\simeq 246\,\mathrm{GeV}$ is the electroweak (EW) symmetry breaking scale and $m_h$, $m_{W, Z}$, and $m_t$ denote the mass of Higgs, gauge boson and top quark particles.
+Thus, if $\Lambda$ is very large, for instance as large as the Planck mass, the corrections will be extremely greater than the Higgs mass value.

 Theories beyond the SM may have an additional contribution to the Higgs mass such that it is finely adjusted to cancel $\delta m_{h}^{2}$.
 Supersymmetric models \cite{Draper:2016pys} and composite Higgs scenarios \cite{Panico:2015jxa} are such endeavors to avoid this problem.
-The fine-tuning in cancellation can be measured as
+The fine-tuning in cancellation can be measured as \cite{Panico:2015jxa}

 Therefore, in these new theories, for $\Lambda\gg \mathrm{TeV}$, the Higgs boson mass cannot be found due to the cancellation.